-A file format has been created to store molecule definitions (the LAMMPS-template format, "LT").
+A file format has been created to store molecule definitions (the LAMMPStemplate format, "LT").
 Typical ".LT" files contain atom coordinates, topology data (bonds), LAMMPS force-field data, and other LAMMPS settings (such as group definitions, fixes, and user-defined input files) for a type of molecule (or a molecular subunit).
 Molecules can be copied, combined, and linked together to define new molecules.
 (These can be used to define larger molecules.
 Unlimited levels of object composition, nesting, and inheritance are supported.)
 Once built, individual molecules and subunits can be customized (atoms and bonds, and subunits can be moved, deleted and replaced).

 Moltemplate requires the Bourne-shell, and a recent version of python (2.7 or 3.0 or higher), and can run on OS X, linux, or windows (if a suitable shell environment has been installed).
-Memory requirements are discussed in section 12.
+A substantial amount of memory is needed to run moltemplate.
+For example, building a system of 1000000 atoms typically requires between 3 and 12 GB of available memory.
+(This depends on the number of bonds, molecules, and angular interactions.
+See section 12 for details.)